Ila-bura/mewmes/README.md

 - You can vote, downvote and save and also undo all of these actions if you change your mind.
 - Once you hover over the votes/replies/save icons, they let you know if you need to sign-in to use this feature, and once clicked on if the user is signed out, you will be redirected to the sign-in page.
 - The user is notified of what each icon represents.
 In each post page, if the user is the owner, the three dots to the right side of the post image will bring up the edit and delete feature, both icons have an overlay trigger to indicate which one does what feature.
 - The site was continuously built on google chrome, and once built, it was successfully tested on firefox browser, and safari browser.
-The only issue found on safari was the inability to sign-in properly, which was resolved after some research on Slack. (mentioned and detailed in the fixed bugs section below)

 ### **User story testing**